 Insider Tip No 1 – Plan Enough Time

 It might be that travellers do not have enough information about all the things to see and do on the island.
 So, of course, this blog can help.
-You can go hiking and scuba diving and see hidden gems in Malta.
-There’s so much to see!
+You can go hiking and scuba diving and visit hidden gems.
+There’s so much to see and do in Malta!

 Also, people seem confident they’ll see everything Malta has to offer in a short time.
 They realise later that it’s impossible.
 People feel rushed and stressed.
 They can’t relax and enjoy their vacation.